Kenpali Core Specification

 optional

-Creates a schema that marks an array element or object property as optional.
+Creates a schema that marks a tuple element or record property as optional.

-The returned schema is only valid inside the shape property of an array or object schema.
+The returned schema is only valid inside the shape property of a tuple or record schema.

 Parameters: